eddiee-jnr/PythonProjects/ExpenseTracker - CLI/README.md

 # Expense Tracker - CLI
-A Python-based command-line application to help users manage their daily finances.
+A simple Python-based command-line application to help users manage their daily finances.
 This tool allows you to add, update, delete, list, and summarize your expenses, storing all data in a JSON file.

 ## Features
 * **Add Expenses**: Record amount, category, and description.